fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

 | Async.Sequential        | Composes a new computation from multiple computations, `Async<'T> seq`, and runs them in series; it returns all the results in an array `Async<'T[]>`                                                                       |
 | Async.Choice            | Composes a new computation from multiple computations, `Async<'T option> seq`, and returns the first where `'T'` is `Some value` (all others running are canceled).
 If all computations return `None` then the result is `None` |

 For all functions that compose a new computation from children, if any child computations raise an exception, then the overall computation will trigger an exception.
-All computations that were started will receive a cancellation request.
+The `CancellationToken` passed to the child computations will be triggered, and execution continues when all running children have cancelled execution.

 #### Executing